Exploring Tekkotsu Programming on Mobile Robots:

 1. Design a better motion sequence to take the AIBO from lying down to standing to sitting, without risk of toppling over.
 There are a number of approaches you could take.
 For example, you could create an intermediate posture between stand and sit that moves the AIBO to a safer position.

 4. Use the Posture Editor to explore the meaning of the various LED settings.
-Figure out how to make the AIBO's ears glow green (on the ERS-7) or its tail glow blue (on the ERS-210).
+Figure out how to turn the various LEDs on and off.
 Then, design a motion sequence to display s brief series of patterns and colors.

 Programming Motion Sequences